JemmaHarriganQCA/Assessment-3/journal/journal.md

 What parts of your project do you feel are novel?
 This is IMPORTANT to help justify a key component of the assessment rubric.

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

+I found this project very challenging and also very interesting.

+From other sources I learnt about the many ways people can create from similar ideas.
+I found a project that was exactly what I was originally thinking, which threw me off for a bit, I felt like I couldn't come up with another idea.
+After I kept looking for projects on the internet, I found people had done similar things but in just different forms.
+I learnt from some specific projects, the use in giving plants emotion, I thought it was very interesting and something I could put into my own project.

+I feel like my project is a good mix of a couple ideas, but doesn't lack originality.
+I found plenty of projects out there that used touch as a signifier yet not many that employed light, which I thought was important in the life of a plant.
+I also think the face at the front is quite novel and cute and adds character to it.
+As well as my methods of combining origami and technology is not what I have seen.

+This project could be extended to real plants or continue in fake plants.
+It could continue to be plants people can't kill, be a friend on the windowsill, or even teaching children how to take care of plants.
+I think there are many avenues this project could go into, it is only a small prototype but could have large implications.